 - From differing geographic locations within the United States

-- Knowledgeable about in-person and virtual communities.
+- Knowledgeable about in-person and virtual communities

 - Able to access a computer and the Internet

-We'll consider every application we receive, but it's important for us to learn all we can about those who apply.
+We will consider every application we receive, but it's important for us to learn all we can about those who apply.
 Applicants should provide information detailing their:

-- Presence in the community
+- Presence in their community

 - Ideas about introducing LBBC resources to the areas where they live or work